Do families have to pay tuition to attend hta?

 What type of learning platform is used?

-The learning platform that is used at HTA is different depending on the grade level and course.
+HTA utilizes a variety of learning platforms depending on the grade level and course.
 Teachers in different grade levels and courses also utilize the learning platforms differently.
 Elementary courses are currently utilizing the online platform, K12.
 Teachers utilize components of the K12 curriculum along with their own teacher-created activities, assessments, and resources.
-Many secondary courses are currently utilizing GradPoint, an online learning management system that teachers use as a platform for their courses.
-With our students’ best interests in mind, our learning management systems may change depending on advances in technology.
+Many secondary courses are currently utilizing Connexus, an online learning management system that serves as a platform for their courses.
+With our students’ best interests in mind, our learning management systems change with advancemets in technology.

 Are the teachers available after hours?